 Associate Literary AGENT

 Paige is an associate agent at CookeMcDermid.
-She is currently seeking well-written commercial fiction that both entertains and has something to say, and she is always on the lookout for non-fiction in the memoir, lifestyle, and health & wellness areas.
+She is currently seeking well-written upmarket fiction that both entertains and has something to say, and she is always on the lookout for non-fiction in the memoir, lifestyle, and health & wellness areas.
 In addition to developing her own list, Paige oversees CookeMcDermid clients’ film and TV rights and handles marketing and publicity for the agency.
 Previously, she was a rights assistant for Cooke International, an agency specializing in foreign rights management for a diverse group of publishing clients.

 Paige has her Master of Arts from Ryerson University's Literatures of Modernity program and a Bachelor’s degree in English from the University of King's College and Dalhousie University.
 A born and bred Torontonian, she lives for a good adventure and has also resided in LA, New Zealand and Halifax.
 She's on Twitter at @paigesisley.